wattsonshusband/ALR/README.md

 ![Menu Design!](/ALR_Images/Menu.png "ALR Menu Design")

 ### Pre-compiled Binaries
 There are pre-compiled binaries in the releases section but if you want to build it yourself then all the files that are needed are within ALR_build folder.
+They aren't signed so you will get some anti-viruses flagging it as malware.

 I also forgot which packages I am using that are custom.
 Giga brain.